Here we are focusing on overcoming nerves when you do an interview with a journalist.

 Remember, nerves are perfectly normal.
 Even the most experienced presenters and actors suffer from stage fright.
 And be reassured, we never look as nervous as we feel.

-8 tips to help with overcoming nerves in media interviews
+Here are eight tips to help you with overcoming nerves in media interviews

 - Remind yourself the reason you’re being interviewed is because you know your subject – you are the expert